hzeller/beagleg/hardware/VGEN5/README.md

 make BEAGLEG_HARDWARE_TARGET=VGEN5
 ```

+## The config-pin utility

+There are two `config-pin` utilities in current installations.

+  * The shell script `/opt/source/bb.org-overlays/tools/beaglebone-universal-io/config-pin` is the tool we're using here.
+  * `/usr/bin/config-pin` seems to be the latest one which has slightly different options (and the script needs to be adapted).

 ## Overlay and I/O configuration

-The config-pin utility can be used to load the overlay.
+The config-pin utility can be used to load the overlay (might not be needed
+anymore in recent installations, as it should be loaded by default)

 ```
 # Load the cape-universal overlay
-config-pin overlay cape-universal
+/opt/source/bb.org-overlays/tools/beaglebone-universal-io/config-pin overlay cape-universal
 ```

 At this point, the various devices are loaded and all the gpio have been